Cannery Workers and Farm Laborers Union, Local 7

 The Cannery Workers and Farm Laborers Union, Local 7 was the first Filipino-led union in the United States.
 Founded in 1933 as the Cannery Workers and Farm Laborers Union, Local 18257 of the American Federation of Labor (AFL), it represented Alaska salmon cannery workers and farm workers.

 In 1937, the union became Cannery Workers and Farm Laborers Union, Local 7 of the United Cannery, Agricultural, Packing, and Allied Workers of America.
 In 1945, Local 7 became affiliated with the Food, Tobacco, Agricultural, and Allied Workers.
 In 1951 the union became Local 37 of International Longshore and Warehouse Union, and around 1987 it became Region 37 of IBU/ILWU.
-The membership historically was Filipino American cannery workers.
+The cannery worker membership was majority Filipino American historically, but it also included a number of other nonwhite workers.